elunna/nerfhack-changelog/README.md

 * Hostile monsters wielding a digging tool can break boulders (Evil)
 * Monsters can quaff potions of restore ability to un-cancel themselves (Evil)
 * Vampire monsters can quaff vampire blood to heal (SLASHEM)
+* When playing as a cartomancer, monsters can use monster summon cards and zappable cards against you.

 #### Monster accessory use